zilishen/documentation/content/nginx/deployment-guides/amazon-web-services/high-availability-network-load-balancer.md

 Repeat the instructions on both <span style="color:#666666; font-weight:bolder; white-space: nowrap;">ngx-plus-1</span> and <span style="color:#666666; font-weight:bolder; white-space: nowrap;">ngx-plus-2</span>.

 <span id="create-instances-automated"></span>
-### Automate Instance Setup with Packer and Terraform
+### Automate instance setup with Packer and Terraform

 You can automate set up of the six instances described in these instructions.
 Automation is an alternative to creating and configuring each instance one at a time.
 To automate the set up, use the Packer and Terraform scripts from our [GitHub repository](https://github.com/nginxinc/NGINX-Demos/tree/master/aws-nlb-ha-asg).
 These scripts will: